databio/pypiper/docs/advanced-run-method.md

 ## The `nofail` argument

 By default, a command that fails will cause the entire pipeline to halt.
-If you want to provide an optional command that *should not* halt the pipeline upon failure, set `nofail=True`. `nofail` can be used to implement non-essential parts of the pipeline.
+If you want to provide a command that *should not* halt the pipeline upon failure, set `nofail=True`. `nofail` can be used to implement non-essential parts of the pipeline.